jeffyoungstrom/practicalJS/README.md

 1. addTodo should add objects
 2. changeTodo should change the todoText property of the object
 3. toggleCompleted should change the completed property

+##V5 Requirements

+1. displayTodos should show todoText property
+2. displayTodos should have empty list message
+3. displayTodos should show completed value